-1. If possible apply Extra virgin olive oil or coconut oil to braids for take down.
+1. If possible apply Extra virgin olive oil or coconut oil to braids for the takedown.
 Apply to braids and let sit for about 5 minutes and then proceed to take down.
 (This helps reduce the tangles.)

 2. Apply pre-treatment once hair is fully down.
 The pre-treatment tends to the scalp and hair immediately.
 When you go directly to shampoo, the tangles become even worse and hair that should not come out, will.
 Spray hair lightly with water and apply pre-treatment.
 (Sweet-P pudding by EverButter is great for the scalp and hair and will minimize shedding, and strengthen the hair and scalp)

-3. Clarify hair once again, it removes all dirt and buildup and makes sure hair and scalp is back at proper pH level.
+3. Clarify hair once again, it removes all dirt and buildup and makes sure hair and scalp are back at proper pH level.

 4. Deep condition.
 This brings moisture back to the hair.

-*Note - a mild shampoo can be used after clarify.
+*Note - a mild shampoo can be used after clarifying.

 These are a couple of tips to help you get started and finish.
 Hope this helps make the transition from protective styling to normal hair easier.